Certora/Documentation/docs/prover/techniques/index.md

  - if solving on a split leaf has timed out (except if {ref}`-dontStopAtFirstSplitTimeout` has been set)

-The settings with which the user can influence these process are the following (each links to a more detailed description of the option):
+The settings with which the user can influence this process are the following (each links to a more detailed description of the option):

  - [Maximum split depth](-depth) controls the maximum splitting depth.